 The general public may then comment on the case, either in favor or opposed.

 Following discussion of the case, the Planning Commission sends a recommendation to the Board of Supervisors.
 The Commission may either recommend approval, approval with revisions, or denial.
 The Commission also has the alternative to defer decision on the case to a future meeting date.

 More information about participating in the public hearing process is available.

 The procedure for the Board of Supervisors’ meeting is basically the same as that for the Planning Commission.
 The request may be approved, denied or deferred to a later meeting by the Board of Supervisors.

 If the request is approved, the property owner may proceed with development plans.

 Should the request be denied, the property owner may not request rezoning on the parcel for substantially the same zoning for twelve months from the date of denial.

-Is the request consistent with the County’s Land Use Plan?
+Is the request consistent with the County’s Comprehensive Plan?